live-wire/journal/README.md

 > "We must run as fast as we can, just to stay in place." - Lewis Carrol

 ---
+`Feb 22, 2021`
+#### Euler Path in Graph
+- Itineary planning.
+Make sure all tickets are used at least once.
+What path will be followed?
+- DFS is good.
+But how to decide valid paths.
+- DFS with ticket use each time and mark path in bottom up.
+Append to a ret variable after the recursive call.
+- This will ensure that node is visited (appended to the list) when it is stuck there.
+- Hence that should be visited at the end.
+(If you reverse the list).
+- Kind-of like topological sort.
+DFS in graphs are quite similar!
+- Debugging bottom up recursions is not very pleasant.

+---
 `Feb 18, 2021`
 #### Go Optimizations